jmau111/gatsby-nes/README.md

     },
 ```

+Also consider alternatives such as [Gatsby Matomo](https://www.gatsbyjs.com/plugins/gatsby-plugin-matomo/) instead.

 ## humans.txt

 We are humans, not machines.
 The humans.txt file is a tribute to the people who have contributed to the building of a website.